 Access control systems also allow decision makers to grant personalized access to specific individuals.
 A manager may decide that a particular person should be able to only access one area — or all of them.
 Even better, this only requires using the system’s software, not tinkering with the physical hardware.

-Managers depend on data.
+Managers and small businesses depend on data in order to make judgement calls.
 Having the best possible view of their enterprises helps them make the best possible choices.
 Access control systems provide crucial information about those who enter and exit and when they do so.
 That information can help make crucial decisions.

 Sadly, those decisions can sometimes involve legal action, particularly when it comes to cases of theft or fraud.
 Should you need to go to court, know that access control systems provide an ironclad audit trail.